Afif13/CSS-Tip/content/text-wrap/index.md

 ---

 Enhance your text wrapping using `text-wrap`.

-{% image "./image.png", "Showing the effect of text-wrap" %}

 No more lonely words at the end of paragraphs, and titles will look much better.

 ```css
 * {